casangi/casadocs/docs/tasks/task_gaincal.rst

    useful to avoid biasing of the normalization by outlier amplitudes.
 The default for *solnorm* is *solnorm=False*, which means no normalization.

    .. rubric:: Robust solving:  *solmode, rmsthresh*

    .. warning:: Robust solving modes in gaincal are considered experimental in
       CASA 5.5.
 With more experience and testing in the coming development cycles, we will provide more refined advice for use of these options.

-   | Nominally (*solmode=''*), gaincal performs an iterative,
-     steepest-descent chi-squared minimization for its antenna-based
-     gain solution, i.e., minimizaiton of the L2 norm.
+   Nominally (*solmode=''*), gaincal performs an iterative, steepest-descent chi-squared minimization for its antenna-based gain solution, i.e., minimizaiton of the L2 norm.
 Visibility outliers (i.e., data not strictly consistent with the assumption of antenna-based gains and the supplied visibility model within the available SNR) can significantly distort the chi-squared gradient calculation, and thereby bias the resulting solution.
    For an outlier on a single baseline, the solutions for the antennas in that baseline will tend to be biased in the direction of the outlier, and all other antenna solutions in the other direction (by a lesser amount consistent with the fraction of normal, non-outlying baselines to them).
 It is thus desirable to dampen the influence of such outliers, and solmode/rmshresh provide a mechanism for achieving this.
 These options apply only to *gaintype='G'* and *'T'*, and will be ignored for other options.

-   | Use of *solmode='L1'* invokes an approximate form of
-     minimization of the aggregate absolute deviation of visibilities with respect to the model, i.e., the L1 norm.
+   Use of *solmode='L1'* invokes an approximate form of minimization of the aggregate absolute deviation of visibilities with respect to the model, i.e., the L1 norm.
 This is achieved by accumulating the nominal chi-squared and its gradient using weights divided by (at each iteration of the steepest descent process) the current per-baseline absolute residual (i.e., the square-root of each baseline's chi-square contribution).
 (NB:
    It is not possible to analytically accumulate the gradient of L1 since the absolute value is not differentiable.)
 To avoid an over-reliance on baselines with atypically small residuals at each interation, the weight adjustments are clamped to a minimum (divided) value, and the steepest descent convergence is repeated three times with increasingly modest clamping.
 The net effect is to gently but effectively render the weight of relative outliers to appropriately damped influence in the solution.

-   | Using *solmode='R'* invokes the normal L2 solution, but attempts
-     to identify outliers (relative to apparent aggregate rms) upon steepest descent convergence, flag them, and repeat the steepest descent.
+   Using *solmode='R'* invokes the normal L2 solution, but attempts to identify outliers (relative to apparent aggregate rms) upon steepest descent convergence, flag them, and repeat the steepest descent.
 Since outliers will tend to bias the rms calculation initially (and thus possibly render spuriously large rms residuals for otherwise good data), outlier detection and re-covergence is repeated with increasingly aggressive rms thresholds, a sequence specifiable in *rmsthresh*.
 By default *(rmsthresh=[])* invokes a sequence of 10 thresholds borrowed from a traditional implementation found in AIPS:
    [7.0,5.0,4.0,3.5,3.0,2.8,2.6,2.4,2.2,2.5].
-Note that the lower
-     threshold values are likely to cull visibilites not formally outliers, but merely with modestly large residuals still consistent with gaussian statistitics, and thereby unnecessarily decrease net effective sensitivity in the gain solution (cf normal L2), especially for larger arrays where the number of baselines likely implies a larger number of visibility residuals falling in the modest wings of the distribution.
+Note that the lower threshold values are likely to cull visibilites not formally outliers, but merely with modestly large residuals still consistent with gaussian statistitics, and thereby unnecessarily decrease net effective sensitivity in the gain solution (cf normal L2), especially for larger arrays where the number of baselines likely implies a larger number of visibility residuals falling in the modest wings of the distribution.
 Thus, it may be desirable to set *rmsthresh* manually to a more modest sequence of thresholds.
 Optimization of *rmsthresh* for modern arrays and conditions is an area of ongoing study.

-   | Use of *solmode='L1R'* combines both the L1 and R modes
-     described above, with the iterative clamped L1 loop occuring inside the R outliner excision threshold sequence loop.
+   Use of *solmode='L1R'* combines both the L1 and R modes described above, with the iterative clamped L1 loop occuring inside the R outliner excision threshold sequence loop.

-   |
-   |

 .. _Examples:

 Examples
-   task examples

    To solve for G on, say, fields 1 & 2, on a 90s timescale, and do so relative to gaincurve and bandpass corrections:

    ::

-      | gaincal('data.ms',
+      gaincal('data.ms',
-      |         caltable='cal.G90s',          # Write solutions to
-        disk file 'cal.G'
+              caltable='cal.G90s',          # Write solutions to disk file 'cal.G'
-      |         field='0,1',                  # Restrict field
+              field='0,1',                  # Restrict field selection
-        selection
-      |         solint='90s',                 # Solve for phase and
-        amp on a 90s timescale
-      |         gaintable=['cal.B','cal.gc'], # prior bandpass and
+              solint='90s',                 # Solve for phase and amp on a 90s timescale gaintable=['cal.B','cal.gc'], # prior bandpass and gaincurve tables refant='3')                   # reference antenna
-        gaincurve tables
-      |         refant='3')                   # reference antenna

    To solve for more rapid tropopheric gains (3s timescale) using the above G solution, use *gaintype='T'*:

    ::

-      | gaincal(vis='data.ms',
+      gaincal(vis='data.ms',
-      |         caltable='cal.T',             # Output table name
+              caltable='cal.T',             # Output table name
-      |         gaintype='T',                 # Solve for T
+              gaintype='T',                 # Solve for T (polarization-independent)
-        (polarization-independent)
-      |         field='0,1',                  # Restrict data
-        selection to calibrators
-      |         solint='3s',                  # Obtain solutions on a
+              field='0,1',                  # Restrict data selection to calibrators solint='3s',                  # Obtain solutions on a 3s timescale
-        3s timescale
-      |         gaintable=['cal.B','cal.gc','cal.G90s'],   # all
+              gaintable=['cal.B','cal.gc','cal.G90s'],   # all prior cal
-        prior cal
-      |         refant='3')                   # reference antenna
+              refant='3')                   # reference antenna

    To solve for GSPLINE phase and amplitudes, with splines of duration 600 seconds:

    ::

-      | gaincal('data.ms',
+      gaincal('data.ms',
-      |         caltable='cal.spline.ap',
+              caltable='cal.spline.ap',
-      |         gaintype='GSPLINE'       #   Solve for GSPLINE
+              gaintype='GSPLINE'       #   Solve for GSPLINE
-      |         calmode='ap'             #   Solve for amp & phase
+              calmode='ap'             #   Solve for amp & phase
-      |         field='0,1',             #   Restrict data selection
-        to calibrators
-      |         splinetime=600.)         #   Set spline timescale to
+              field='0,1',             #   Restrict data selection to calibrators splinetime=600.)         #   Set spline timescale to 10min
-        10min

 .. _Development:

 Development
-   task developer

-   --CASA Developer--
+   No additional development details